Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Maret 2026 18.07.36 UTC
+- WIB: Kamis, 26 Maret 2026 20.51.45 UTC
-- WITA: Kamis, 26 Maret 2026 19.07.36 UTC
+- WITA: Kamis, 26 Maret 2026 21.51.45 UTC
-- WIT: Kamis, 26 Maret 2026 20.07.36 UTC
+- WIT: Kamis, 26 Maret 2026 22.51.45 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: funny
+Kategori: inspirational